thetanz/smp-docs/docs/References/SubscriptionMgt.md

         SubscriptionMgt: Codeunit SubscriptionMgt_SM_TSL;
         MockAuthKey: Text;
     begin
-        // [Scenario] Check if customer card is editbale when subscription is active
+        // [Scenario] Check if customer card is editable when subscription is active
         // [Given] my extension is installed and subscription is active SecretProvider.TryInitializeFromCurrentApp();
         SecretProvider.GetSecret('MockAuthKey', MockAuthKey);